 Christmas is my favorite time of year for many reasons, most of which don't cost a lot of money.
 Maybe more folks were frugal when I was a child and Christmas savings was how we lived?
 Here are some of my fondest memories as a child:

-- Visiting stores in New York City, all decked out in holiday decorations.
+- Visiting New York City (my home town) when all the stores are decked out in holiday decorations.
 My favorite memory from the stores we visited are the mountains of gift boxes in bright holiday colors.

-- Making many batches of Christmas cookies, and wrapping them up as gifts for friends.
+- Making many batches of Christmas cookies with my mother and wrapping them up as gifts for friends.

 - Singing Christmas carols at church.
-Then going home and singing more songs as my sisters and I walked down the stairs with excitement, knowing we were about to open our presents.
+Then going home and singing more songs as my sisters and I walked down the stairs with excitement before opening presents.

 - Playing a week long game of Monopoly with my sisters.
 We created “grownup checkbooks” so we had enough cash to keep the game going.